 You may also want to ask your doctor about testing your homocysteine levels.
 Higher homocysteine levels indicate you may carry one of these mutations.
 Low homocysteine levels indicate low or over-methylation, which also impacts your health significantly.
 A good read on your homocysteine levels should be somewhere between 6-9 umol/L.

 What to Do If You Have the MTHFR Mutation

 If you think you are having symptoms of MTHFR deficiency, talk to your doctor.
-Dr. Ben Lynch has a great resource list on his website.

 The NIH Genetic Testing Registry (GTR) displays genetic tests that are currently available for the MTHFR gene and for homocysteinemia due to MTHFR deficiency.
 You can check out more details here and here.